The difference between:

-- Being a producer of content for Microstock sites
+- Being a producer of stock images and stock footage

-is that the latter knows what the market wants and what he needs to sell (which is not just a good camera).
-My website is becoming popular and haters are coming.
-Ok, we all have friends on Facebook that want a better world, but their problem is that they think to be the best person on earth and they have to destroy any who have different ideas, such as:
+Is that the latter knows what the market wants and what he needs to sell (which is not just a DSLR).
+My website is becoming popular, and haters are coming.
+Ok, we all have friends on Facebook that want a better world, but their problem is that they think to be the best person on earth and they have to destroy anyone who have different ideas, such as:

 - A politician.

 - A multinational.